appsecco/attacking-cloudgoat2/documentation/src/scenario6-codebuild_secrets.md

 ## Walkthrough

-There are multiple routes to completing this secenario.
+There are multiple routes to completing this scenario.
 We'll cover them independently.

 ### Exploitation Route - 1